Tawfic-AB/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6. A C function that computes the absolute value of an integer.

 7. A C function that prints the last digit of a number, and returnsthe value of the last digit.

+8. A C function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.